-Close to Dunfermline Golf Course and located in private woodlands, Kevil House Hotel offers modernly decorated rooms, a spa and award winning restaurant.
+Close to Dunfermline Golf Course and located in private woodlands, Kevil House Hotel offers modernly decorated rooms, a spa and award-winning restaurant.

 Have you heard of Outlander?
-Of course you have unless you’ve been hiding under a rock for the past three years.
+Of course, you have unless you’ve been hiding under a rock for the past three years.
 The tiny village of Culross is one of six Outlander locations filmed in Fife.
 The tiny village itself is very well maintained with cute painted doors and colourful flowers.
-Craig also recommends food at the Red Lion in Culross.
+Craig also recommends the food at the Red Lion in Culross.